TomatenKuchenDEV/docs/docs/customcommands.md

 ---
 title: Customcommands
-description: Explains custom commands and their variables
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains custom commands and their variables
 ---

 In order to manage customcommands you need the permission "Manage Server".